Custom camera

 Image input for various head-mounted displays is implemented through custom cameras.

-Limitations of custom cameras
+Limitations of using custom cameras

-Limitations of custom cameras include:
+Limitations of using custom cameras include:

 On head-mounted display devices